-The public offering price of the Units will be substantially higher than the net tangible book value per share of our Common Stock.
-Therefore, if you purchase Units in this offering, you will pay a price per Unit that substantially exceeds our net tangible book value per share of Common Stock after this offering.
+The public offering price of the Units will be substantially higher than the pro forma net tangible book value per share of our Common Stock.
+Therefore, if you purchase Units in this offering, you will pay a price per Unit that substantially exceeds our pro forma net tangible book value per share of Common Stock after this offering.
 To the extent outstanding warrants, options or other convertible securities may be exercised, you will incur further dilution.
-Based on the assumed public offering price of \$ per Unit, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between the assumed public offering price of the Units and our as adjusted net tangible book value per share of \$ after giving effect to the IPO Transactions and sale of Units this offering.
+Based on the assumed public offering price of \$ per Unit, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between the assumed public offering price of the Units and our pro forma as adjusted net tangible book value per share of \$ after giving effect to the Contribution Agreement Share Issuance, IPO Transactions and sale of Units this offering.
 See "Dilution."